luau-project/LuaInstaller/README.md

 # Future Work

 We want to ease the process to have latest verions of Lua and LuaRocks installed in the system, so LuaRocks support is on top of our todo list.

+The following features might come in next releases
+- Logging
+- LuaRocks installation
+- Full rewrite of the project

+# Contributors

+Special thanks goes to [warlockx](https://github.com/Warlockx) for bug hunting and valuable suggestions that are going to be incorporated soon.
+Also, I would like to thanks [AppVeyor](https://www.appveyor.com) for bug hunting and CI through their servers.